 INTRODUCTION

 An increasing number of investors are concerned about the impacts of carbon emissions on the climate.
 They wish to avoid investing in businesses which contribute to the problem.
 According to the CDP Carbon Majors Report of 2017, nearly all of the industrial carbon emissions since 1988 have come from the top 100 fossil fuel producers.
 This explains why most of the funds seeking to implement a “climate” screen simply avoid fossil fuel companies.
-While that is a relatively easy way to avoid investing in companies that cause the problem, what is harder is filling in that portion of the portfolio which needs to represent the energy sector.
+While that is a relatively easy way to avoid investing in companies that cause the problem, what is harder is filling in which companies will provide the energy of the future.
 In looking at this problem, we saw that the largest segment of the economy which produces clean energy and is represented in public equities, is the nuclear energy industry.

-Nuclear power is carbon-free energy which today provides 20% of our electricity, over 60% of our clean energy and which supports a plethora of industrial, commercial and medical applications.
+Nuclear power is carbon-free energy which today provides about 20% of our electricity, 50% of our clean electrons.
 Energy investors, recognizing the demand for clean energy, have focused on renewables, storage and efficiency and have largely avoided recognition of nuclear energy’s contributions.
-The experts, however, have warned that in order to displace enough fossil fuels to meet the Paris COP goals, nuclear power must be expanded along with the other much more dilute forms of low-carbon generation.
-Unfortunately, traditional nuclear power, now in its third generation and sized at the gigawatt+ level, requires enormous up-front capital commitments and a long time frame for project completion, which partially explains why there are only two reactors being built in the U.S. It does not readily fit into the tight budgetary capabilities or demand-growth profiles of many jurisdictions.
+The experts, however, have warned that in order to displace enough fossil fuels to meet the world’s decarbonization goals, nuclear power must be expanded along with all other types of low-carbon generation.
+Traditional nuclear power, now in its third generation and sized at the gigawatt+ level, requires enormous up-front capital commitments and a long time frame for project completion.
+It is suitable primarily for grid-scale applications.

-Fortunately, a new generation of nuclear physicists, engineers and entrepreneurs are working to bring nuclear power into the 21st century by offering a vastly more energy flexible, modularly-sized and cost-effective range of nuclear reactors designs.
-These novel, fourth generation designs seek to improve substantially upon current operating characteristics to enable future reactors to provide electricity or high-temperature heat for industrial purposes, be sited underground, use alternative coolants rather than water, even to be able to use spent fuel “waste” from prior generations.
+Fortunately, a new generation of nuclear entrepreneurs are working to bring nuclear power into the 21st century by offering smaller, modularly-designed nuclear reactors that seek to improve substantially upon current operating characteristics to produce both electricity and high-temperature heat for industrial purposes.
+Many of these new designs will be sited underground, use alternative coolants rather than water, and even use nuclear “waste” as fuel and thereby solve two problems at once.

 ABOUT ADVANCED NUCLEAR

-Fast-forward to the 2000s.
-Concerns about climate change have amplified efforts to reduce humanity’s burgeoning carbon emissions, challenging a new generation of physicists to scour the public data from some fifty-two previous National Lab designs, some known for having had innate safety advantages over the light water reactor.
+Concerns about climate change have amplified efforts to reduce humanity’s burgeoning carbon emissions.
 Today, around the world, nuclear engineers equipped with advanced modeling software, miniaturization, advanced materials, artificial intelligence (AI), blockchain and other tools, are in a global race to develop the best advanced energy solutions to meet a range of needs.

 Given the huge size of the markets and the catastrophic costs for a failure to eliminate emissions, it is no wonder that so many brilliant engineers have launched multiple innovative design efforts.
-Today, nearly 90 initiatives are looking to produce nuclear-powered batteries, industrial heat systems, flexibly-sized and mobile power stations, using scalable and modular designs suitable for mass production of reactors sized to power everything from remote villages up to mega-cities, along with a wide range of industrial, agricultural, medical, transit and residential uses.
+An estimated 250 ventures are working in fission, fusion, LENR (low energy nuclear reactions), subcritical reactions, fuel innovation, waste handling, storage or reprocessing, and related areas including nuclear-powered batteries, space propulsion, thermal heat systems, advanced chemical isotope separation, mobile power units, advanced production, grid integration and more.
 These entrepreneurs are pursuing game-changing visions of applying nuclear power to an increasing array of energy needs, and working to make them cheaper, easier to manage, faster to build and better suited for integrating into clean energy grids to serve the ecologic goals of nations around the world.

 WHO IS INVESTING IN ADVANCED NUCLEAR?